Mtemi/Bybit-Trading-Bot-Integrated-with-TradingView-Webhook-Alerts/README.md

 I have to build a risk management Dynamic Grid algorithm that fully or partially closes an open position when PNL starts dropping thus securing users' funds.
 The risk management algorithm is complete and I can test it with TRADERS who have best strategies for trade entries.
 This algorithm utilizes https://www.tradingview.com/ for trade entries, however, ANY source of trade signals is still applicable.
 The sole function of the Dynamic Grid Risk Algorithm is to manage open positions by tracking PNL.
 The algorithm chills as long as PNL is positive but partially or fully closes an open position when PNL starts reducing.
 This helps traders minimize the loss of realized profits by 98%.
 The dynamic grid bot is accessible here: https://disdev.crypttops.com/  .To use the algorithm , you need to register, add your Bybit API key and secret, then I will share info on how to connect with any TradingView strategy.
 I can as well connect you to my TradingView strategy.

-# UPGRADED VERSION OF THIS REPO(BOT):
+# Better Version:
-A Pro Version of this bot can be tested here: Here is the link: https://t.me/cryptto_ops_bot .
+A Better Version of this bot can be tested here: Here is the link: https://t.me/cryptto_ops_bot .
 This is a live bot and so you need valid Bybit Keys.
 Documenttaion on how to install the Pro Version is accessible here:  https://drive.google.com/file/d/15tbaaixwq7iao7wz-5MmwgSkt9CCzyPb/view
-If you like the Pro Version it will cost you 999 USD.
-You can sent the amount in crypto via my metamask wallet address:  0x57840eC0971974246654cDDA3069369b16608BDe
-After Payment contact me on whatsapp:  +254795557216 and I will share link to download the files and also assit you with setup.
+Contact me on whatsapp:  +254795557216 if you need the better version.

-# INTRODUCTION:
+# Setup of this Bot:
-If you are a developer or Learning Python Software Development, you can setup a free version of this bot with the instructions below !!!!
+You can setup a free version of this bot with the instructions below !!!!

 The code provided here may need some development intuition because it may not necessarily work since Bybit keep updating their REST API endpoints and their websockets.
 Incase of issues installing the code join our discord here:  https://discord.gg/XKNBAGtmuB and ask the questions you may have.